 Everyone has savings needs requiring investment accounts that extend beyond education and retirement.
-Think about setting money aside for an emergency fund or getting a head start on saving for a vacation or a home improvement project.
-With the intent to provide personal investment options for all scenarios, joint accounts are owned by two or more adults.
-Commonwealth Funds can help you create a strategy for this investment opportunity so you can bring it home.
+Thinking about setting money aside for an emergency fund, getting a head start on saving for a home improvement project or simply need assistance opening a joint investment account with your spouse?
+Intended to provide personal investment options for all scenarios, joint accounts are owned by two or more adults.

 Rights of Survivorship